m0xpd/SubHarmonics/README.md

 (the yellow trace is the 'A' output, which stays the same in this setup process, the blue trace is the 'Mod Mix' output, which will change when you adjust TR1)

+Note that the 'Mod Mix' output is inverted (it runs 0 to approx -4V); there wasn't a spare op-amp stage to restore polarity after the crossfader.
+This doesn't matter in ordinary applications; the ear is insensitive to the inversion and it will sound the same!

 ### Miscellaneous Details

 The sub-harmonic generation and all signal processing is performed in hardware.